 - Is the vaccine safe?

-JYNNEOS is fully licensed by the U.S. Food and Drug Administration (FDA) and recommended by the CDC’s Advisory Committee on Immunization Practices for prevention of MPV.
+JYNNEOS is fully licensed by the U.S. Food and Drug Administration (FDA) and recommended by the CDC’s Advisory Committee on Immunization Practices for prevention of mpox.
 Ongoing safety monitoring occurs even after licensing.

 Adverse reactions after JYNNEOS include injection site reactions such as pain, swelling, and redness.
 Fatigue, headache, and muscle pain were the most common systemic reactions observed after JYNNEOS in a clinical trial.